-BSAC Officers, instructors, adult members and parents have a duty of care to safeguard children in their Clubs.
-The CPSU highlighted that "a duty of care may be imposed by law, by contract or by the acceptance of the individual".
+BSAC Officers, instructors, adult members and parents/carers have a duty of care to safeguard children in their Clubs.
 The CWO does not have sole responsibility for safeguarding and promoting the welfare of children in a BSAC Club.
 That responsibility lies with all adults associated with the Club.